ytyz1307zzh/ytyz1307zzh.github.io/_pages/about.md

 ---
 permalink: /
-title: "Applied Scientist at Amazon"
+title: "About Me"
-excerpt: "Applied Scientist at Amazon"
+excerpt: "About Me"
 author_profile: true
 redirect_from:
   - /about/